-- 1) Continuing professional development in subject areas of assignment. - 2) Current curriculum preparation for courses assigned. - 3) Complete and timely preparation for classes taught. - 4) Class objectives being achieved. - 5) Class meetings held as scheduled. - Necessary administrative paperwork processed in a timely, accurate, and appropriate manner. - 7) Colleagues and staff treated in a professional manner. - 8) Students treated with respect and sensitivity. - 9) Progress toward self-determined individual instructional and developmental goals. - 10) For contract faculty only: participation in college-wide and instruction related/student support activities, in accordance with Section 5.2A(3). - 11) For contract faculty only: participation in division and departmental activities.
+- 1. Continued professional development in subject areas of assignment. - 2.
+Current curriculum preparation for courses assigned. - 3.
+Complete and timely preparation for classes taught. - 4.
+Class objectives being achieved. - 5.
+Class meetings held as scheduled. - Necessary administrative paperwork processed in a timely, accurate, and appropriate manner, including census and/or positive attendance, grades, and student learning outcomes. - 7.
+Colleagues, staff, and members of the public visiting District worksites are treated in a professional manner. - 8.
+Students are treated with respect and sensitivity. - 9.
+Progress toward self-determined individual instructional and developmental goals.

+- 10. When applicable: Instruction of Distance Education classes, including use of District Learning Management System (LMS), as described in Article 23. - 11.
+For contract faculty only: participation in college-wide and instruction-related/student support activities, in accordance with Section 5.4.B.(3). - 12.
+For contract faculty only: participation in division and departmental activities.